Arizona Bat Rescue Volunteer Opportunities

 Arizona Bat Rescue Volunteer Opportunities: Local

-Many times finders can bring bats to me but not always.
-If you would like to be on the travel team you wouldn't have any particular time or schedule commitment.
+Many times finders can bring bats to us but not always.
+If you would like to be on the transport team, you wouldn't have any particular time or schedule commitment.
 You would only be agreeing to being asked if you are free to travel when the need arises.
 This could be once a month or several times a week.
-I will send out a group text and you can say yes or no depending on your availability.
-There's no obligation to say yes to continue to be on the team.
-If you would like to be on this team, please let me know if there are times that I shouldn't text.
-(You can text me 24/7, I have the sound off when I need to).Events Assistance at events as the need arises.
+We will send out a group text and you can say yes or no depending on your availability.
+There's no obligation to say yes to continue to be on the team.Vendors If you or anyone you know might be able to give AZ Bat Rescue a break on costs for printing, feeding supplies, housing supplies, etc, please give us their contact info so we can check with them to see if they want to help out.

 Arizona Bat Rescue Volunteer Opportunities: Remote

-Events Let me know about any events that Arizona Bat Rescue might fit in with.
+Events Let us know about any events that Arizona Bat Rescue might fit in with.
 We've done museum drop in days, Bat nights, local Halloween enthusiast groups, homeschool student group field trips, etc. Other possible events would be things like oddities fairs, pretty much anything Halloween, nature or science education, etc. Also looking for opportunities to give "Bat Talks" to educate the public about bats.